 If you ever wondered what pico de gallo is (also called salsa fresca) it is a Mexican condiment that is used to top many Mexican dishes.
-The name literally means rooster beak but no one knows for certain why that is (you can read more about the etymology of pico de gallo here).
+Pico de gallo means rooster beak but no one knows for certain why that is.

 - Tomatoes.
-Hot house tomatoes are my favorite for this pico de gallo recipe because it has a little less juice which is what you want when making this.
+Hot house tomatoes are my favorite for this recipe because it has a little less juice which is what you want when making this.

 - White Onion.
 This is what is traditional.